Addvilz/gullveig/docs/docs/extending.md

 If you happen to be writing a module that could be used by wider community, consider writing it in Python and contributing it to Gullveig core modules.

-The principle of work for internal modules is pretty much the same as external modules, except that they are shipped with Gullveig, are always implemented in Python, and are loaded as part of the agent process itself - not as external binary or script.
+The principle how modules work is the same for internal modules as external modules, except that they are shipped with Gullveig by default, are always implemented in Python, and are loaded as part of the agent process itself - not as external binary or script.

 See source code for existing modules in `gullveig/agent/modules` for examples on how to implement internal modules.